Daniel Armengol Altayó / #artificialselfie

-As part of The Art of Bots showcase, Daniel Armengol Altayó will present #artificialselfie.
+As part of The Art of Bots showcase, Daniel Armengol Altayó presented #artificialselfie.

 #artificialselfie is a mechanical device that holds a smartphone in its ‘arm’, repeatedly takes selfies of itself and then shares them on Instagram.